jaliagag/21_linux/k8s/course-udemy.md

 let’s look at an even simpler use case of securing SSH access to servers through key pairs.
 You have a server in your environment that you need access to.
 You don't want to use passwords as they're too risky.
 So you decide to use key pairs you generate a public and private key pair.
 You can do this by running the ssh_keygen command.
 It creates two files.
 Id_rsa is the private key and id_rsa.pub is the public key.
 Well, not a public key, a public lock.
 You then secure your server by locking down all access to it, except through a door that is locked using your public lock.
 It's usually done by adding an entry with your public key into the servers .ssh authorized_keys file.

-So you see the look is public and anyone can attempt to break through.
+the lock is public and anyone can attempt to break through.
 But as long as no one gets their hands on your private key, which is safe with you on your laptop, no one can gain access to the server.
 When you try to SSH you specify the location of your private key in your SSH command.

 You see the problem we had earlier with symmetric encryption was that the key used to encrypt data had to be sent to the server over the network along with the encrypted data.
 And so there is a risk of the hacker getting the key to decrypt the data.